13 MIN READ

 Carers often become so accustomed to putting the needs of others before their own that they put their ambitions on hold, and don't think about their futures.
-It's important to set long-term, SMART goals for yourself – both for work and for personal aspirations.
-Setting such goals will help to keep you on track for what you want to achieve in life.
-They can also help you stay motivated and keep moving forward.
+It's important to set long-term, personal goals for yourself – both for work and for aspirations in your wider life.
+Setting such goals will help to keep you motivated and moving forward.

 5. Ask for Support

-For example, imagine that you need to leave work early to pick your child up from daycare, and your colleague needs time off in the morning to take his father to physical therapy sessions.
-You could agree to job-share during the day, and take care of critical tasks while the other person is away.
+For example, imagine that you need to stop work early to care for your child, and a colleague needs time off in the morning to talk to their father's physical therapist.
+You could agree to job-share during the day, and take care of critical tasks while the other person is busy.

 Supporting Caregiving Team Members

 According to a 2017 survey by AARP (the American Association of Retired Persons), 87 percent of employers agree that supporting carers at work can increase productivity.

 If you're in a leadership role, there is a lot you can do to support working parents and other caregivers on your team.
 One of the best ways to help is to be flexible.
 Whenever possible, allow team members to work from home or work flexible hours.
 Make sure that they are cross-trained in one another's roles, so that responsibilities can still be met if someone needs to take time off unexpectedly.